dmoews/ipl-v-logic-theorist/README.md

 ## How to use this repo

-You can run the Stefferud version of the Logic Theorist by running it on Rob Storey's IBM 7094 emulator.
+There are two ways you can run the Stefferud version of the Logic Theorist.

+1. You can run it on Rob Storey's IBM 7094 emulator.
 This requires fixing some bugs in Stefferud's code and working around some limitations in the version of IPL-V available in this emulator.
 See the subdirectory `7094` for how to do this.

+2. You can run it on a new IPL-V interpreter, written in Python.
+See the subdirectory `interpreter` for how to do this.

 ## File and directory list